Fiona Middleton: Alan McKenna

 Fiona and Alan's relationship progressed rapidly with writers creating no end of drama between the two.
 They become very serious about their future together but Alan is hiding a dark persona.
 Fiona accuses Alan of being a racist when he does not ask her to accompany him to the policeman's ball.
 The real reason being that Alan finds it difficult to commit.
 Hugill told Peake (Inside Soap) that Alan feels that he has not experienced the same successes as Fiona.
 He views her as a "single-minded, ambitious woman who manages to achieve what she wants without anyone hating her, which is something Alan hasn't achieved yet."
 Alan thinks Fiona is "the better person" and he creates a tough persona to hide his vulnerabilities and he "fears greatly" he may lose her.

 Like her previous stories, writers gave Steve a role in her relationship dramas.
 Fiona keeps her past with Steve from Alan.
 When he discovers they used to date he is furious.
 Hugill said it "rankles him badly".
 Alan is unable to deal with things calmly and puts his issues with Fiona and Steve aside.
 But Hugill believed this behaviour would end badly because "inside is a lot of lava waiting to pour out."
-Alan uses Liz McDonald (Beverley Callard) to try apprehend criminal Fraser Henderson (Glyn Grain).
+Alan uses Steve's mother Liz McDonald (Beverley Callard) to try apprehend criminal Fraser Henderson (Glyn Grain).
 Fiona informs Liz which causes a row with Alan.
 Hugill explained that is "the first time we've seen him crack.
 Up to now, he's been cool and manipulative."